Panamanian and U.S. Forces conduct jungle MEDEVAC training

-Jungle instructors from Panamanian National Border Service (SENAFRONT), National Aeronaval Service, and Panamanian National Police (PNP) conduct medical evacuation drills with U.S. service members in preparation for the jungle orientation training course at Base Aeronaval Cristóbal Colón, Panama, Aug.
+Jungle survival instructors from Panamanian National Border Service (SENAFRONT), National Aeronaval Service, and Panamanian National Police (PNP) and a U.S. Army member assigned to the Joint Security Cooperation Group - Panama participate in medical evacuation training in preparation for a jungle survival training course at Base Aeronaval Cristóbal Colón, Panama, Aug.
 14, 2025.
-A U.S. Army Joint Task Force-Bravo HH-60 Blackhawk assigned to the 1st Battalion, 228th Aviation Regiment out of Soto Cano Air Base, Honduras, supported and will remain on standby for emergency medical evacuation throughout the duration of the jungle training.
-(U.S. Air Force video by Capt.
-Jymil Licorish)
+By sharing knowledge and working together, U.S. Southern Command and the Panamanian security forces are creating opportunities to ensure regional partners can maintain stability as a team and work together in the event of natural disasters, medical emergencies, or regional crises.
+(U.S. Air Force photo by Senior Airman Julia Lebens)

 |Date Taken: